Shrine of Our Lady of Mercy, Qrendi: History

 The area where the church is built used to form part of the medieval hamlet known as Ħal Lew which at that time formed part of the parish of Żurrieq.
 The original church was probably built sometime in the 13th century.
 In 1575 inquisitor Pietro Dusina visited the church and reported that it was in a bad state.
 Moreover, he ordered that the church be deconsecrated and closed.
 However, devotion to the Virgin of Mercy continued in this church, as evidenced in the numerous Ex-voto paintings in the church.

 The church was rebuilt in 1650.
 In 1668 the sacristy was added to the building.
 In 1695. through the initiative if Reverend Domenico Formosa, Pope Innocent XII granted the permission of indulgences to anyone who visited the church.
-Nowadays, a pilgrimage is done every year from the parish of Qrendi to the church of Our Lady of Mercy on the feats day which takes place on the Sunday following September 8th.
+Nowadays, a pilgrimage is done every year from the parish of Qrendi to the church of Our Lady of Mercy on the feast day which takes place on the Sunday following September 8th.